etiennefd/hhr-tech-tree/readme.md

 **Code**: This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Data**: The dataset ote technologies and connections, and associated data files, are not covered by the MIT license and remain under copyright.
+**Data**: The dataset of technologies and connections, and associated data files, are not covered by the MIT license and remain under copyright.
 All rights reserved.

 ## Development notes